My dog has been diagnosed with severe osteoarthritis from canine hip dysplasia. What does this mean?

 What about post-operative care for my dog?

-Once your dog is released from the hospital it is critical to ensure that she leaves her incision alone to prevent infection and speed healing.
+Once your dog is released from the hospital, it is critical that she leaves her incision alone to prevent infection and speed healing.
 Stitches or staples will be removed in 10 to 14 days.
 Comprehensive pain management is also critical to get healing off to a good start.
 Your veterinarian can answer your questions about what's best for your dog.

-Physical rehabilitation with a credentialed canine rehabilitation practitioner should begin shortly after surgery.
-Strict activity restriction at home, along with crate confinement when she is unsupervised are very important.
-The rehabilitation practitioner will guide you about gradually increasing your dog's activities as healing progresses.
+Physical rehabilitation with a qualified canine rehabilitation practitioner should begin shortly after surgery.
+Strict activity restriction at home, along with crate confinement when she is unsupervised, are very important.
+The rehabilitation practitioner will instruct you on how to gradually increase your dog's activities as healing progresses.
 Most dogs are ready for full activity within 3 months.

-Because both of her hips are affected, will she need surgery on both hips?
+Both of her hips are affected, so will she need surgery on both hips?
 How long must I wait between surgeries?

 Approximately 80% of dogs with osteoarthritis in both hips only require one total hip replacement in order to enjoy good comfort and function.
 Your veterinarian and the veterinary surgeon will work with you to determine which hip should be operated on first, and then to decide if the second hip needs to be replaced as well.